 Prices are reactive to supply and demand

 Pricing starts as a wild guess, usually related to the cost and some idea of what a customer will willingly pay.
-But again, although cost is generally a knowable variable, the customer’s willingness to pay a price is hugely variant, not only person to person, but depending on the age, personality or even current mood.
+But again, although the cost is generally a knowable variable, the customer’s willingness to pay a price is hugely varied, not only person to person, but depending on the age, personality, or even current mood.

 Making a customer feel welcomed and appreciated is generic or too late in the transaction

-We all aim for increasing customer loyalty, usually by trying to give the customer a feeling of being recognised, welcomed and appreciated into your business.
+We all aim for increasing customer loyalty, usually by trying to give the customer a feeling of being recognized, welcomed, and appreciated in your business.
 Our village shopkeeper had a smile and a greeting that is unique to every customer (especially my little brother).
-But larger retailers can usually only make a broad attempt at this, one that often falls short, and rather makes the customer feel like embossed numbers on a customer card shown at the register, or just an email address.
+But larger retailers can usually only make a broad attempt at this, one that often falls short, and rather makes the customer feel like embossed numbers on a customer card shown at the register or just an email address.

 …It doesn’t have to be that way